netascode/terraform-aci-nac-aci/modules/terraform-aci-fabric-spine-interface-selector/examples/complete/README.md

 <!-- BEGIN_TF_DOCS -->
-# Fabric Leaf Interface Selector Example
+# Fabric Spine Interface Selector Example

 To run this example you need to execute: